MercuryWorkshop/anuraOS/README.md

 Still being written.

 <sub>
-The AnuraOS Team and Mercury Workshop are both not liable to any loss of braincells after working with this product.
+The AnuraOS Team and Mercury Workshop are both not liable to any loss of braincells and maybe even your sanity after working with this product.
 </sub>